Samikshacode934/Samikshacode934/README.md

 - 👋 Hi, I’m @Samikshacode934
-- 👀 I’m interested in ...programming and physics
+- 👀 I’m interested in ...programming and physics and maths
 - 🌱 I’m currently learning ... programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...